Mario Vargas Llosa: Beginning and first major works

+In 1967, Vargas Llosa published Los cachorros, a short novel centered on Cuéllar, a boy marked by a brutal school accident.
+In an essay, writer Gunter Silva Passuni highlighted the work’s treatment of adolescence, exclusion, and "virilidad mutilada," as well as its use of a collective voice and shifting verb tenses.

 Vargas Llosa's third novel, Conversation in The Cathedral (Conversación en La Catedral), was published in 1969, when he was 33.
 This ambitious narrative is the story of Santiago Zavala, the son of a government minister, and Ambrosio, his chauffeur.
 A random meeting at a dog pound leads the pair to a riveting conversation at a nearby bar known as "The Cathedral".
 During the encounter, Zavala searches for the truth about his father's role in the murder of a notorious Peruvian underworld figure, shedding light on the workings of a dictatorship along the way.
 Unfortunately for Zavala, his quest results in a dead end with no answers and no sign of a better future.
 The novel attacks the dictatorial government of Odría by showing how a dictatorship controls and destroys lives.
 The persistent theme of hopelessness makes Conversation in The Cathedral Vargas Llosa's most bitter novel.

 Vargas Llosa lectured on Spanish American Literature at King's College London from 1969 to 1970.